sphis-Sinco/The-Sinco-Engine/IDEAS.md

 - [ ] - Add Events

-- [ ] - Add 3rd varable (I have no idea if we're using the psych source still)
+- [ ] - Add lua compatability (because it's the only damm way we can get people not to complain)